robbell/robbell/README.md

 ### 👋 Hi, I'm Rob

-I'm a Principal Software Engineer from London, working with distributed, high-scale systems and the people who build them.
+I'm a Principal Software Engineer from London, working with high-scale, distributed systems and the people who build them.

 Below are a number of my personal projects, including [architecture visualisation][c4-diagrams], [static-site generation][hi-blog], [.NET templates for Kubernetes][k8s-template] and [games development][7drl].